edbennett/exatepp-talk-20241112/slides/introduction.md

 - Boundary conditions are chosen to suit observable, but typically periodic
 - $>O(10^6)$ matrices & vectors of same dimensionality
   - $\Rightarrow$ General-purpose linear algebra libraries typically not a good fit
+- FLOPs and bytes transfered depend differently on $N$, $M$
+  - Different theories have different compute-communication ratios
+  - Hardware can have different relative performance for different machines

 -